 I briefly mentioned broken links earlier but this is something you need to be aware of, as we have discussed how well your website flows and how easy it is to navigate is vitally important for the success of your website.

-You / your web developer should be checking this overtime changes are made to your site to ensure this isn’t happening, there are also tools online that can help you find any on your site.
+You / your web developer should be checking this, especially when changes are made to your website to ensure this isn?t happening, there are also tools online that can help you find any on your site.
+Free ones to like Google webmaster.

-This is one job that usually falls under the web designers tasks however this may depend on which company you use and is something that you should definitely check.
+This is one job that usually falls under the web designers / hosting companies tasks however this may depend on which company you use and is something that you should definitely check before starting on a new project.

 Make sure you check with your developer who will be in charge of this and how frequently it will happen.